Courses Held Monthly

 Leptron is a commercial FAA 333/COA

-Leptron’s FAA Certified Flight Instructors (CFI) have developed a 40 hour comprehensive course that combines both UAS flight training and ground school instruction.
+Leptron’s FAA Certified Flight Instructors (CFI) have developed a 40 hour comprehensive course that combines both practical UAS flight training and ground school instruction.
 The UAS flight training module gives students the tools, resources, and experience to confidently launch a professional UAS business for either commercial or public operations.
 The ground school module focuses on preparing students for the Part 107 Aeronautical Knowledge Test (AKT) by teaching content that directly applies to professional UAS pilots.
-Leptron instructors are committed to helping you achieve your UAS training and certification goals.
+Leptron instructors are committed to helping you achieve your UAS training and Part 107 certification goals.

 Students from all backgrounds and experience levels will gain valuable industry knowledge and hands-on experience learning how to fly professional-grade unmanned aircraft systems (UAS) both manually and autonomously.
 Leptron instructors incorporate real-world experience to help students conduct search and rescue missions, inspections, data collection, and data processing.